Priyank-Solanki/GitHub-Help/README.md

 > > > * Main Point 3
 > > > * Main Point 4
 > > > ```
-> > * If you want to make Text as Link you have do as givien in example
+> > * If you want to make Text as Link you have do as givien in example ( Don't Use Space in this help )
 > > > ```
 > > > Example :
 > > > [GitHub](Link Address)